GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 # F/LOS Regularly

+Am I relying to heavily on my sources???

 "Why have developers latched onto the open source movement, but designers have not?" -- Garth Braithwaite

 Free/Libre Open Source software (F/LOSS) powers much of the web and the modern tech world.
 F/LOS hardware powers all manner of maker spaces, workshops, and offices.
 How do we use these same ideas and mechanisms to the benefit of Graphic Design?